The 3 Best Small RV Air Conditioners: Brand Buying Guide

 The motor, compressor, and evaporator are bracketed together.
 Also, the wrap-around shroud and carbon steel base keep it sturdy.

-It is available in two configurations, 13.5K BTU and 15K BTU, and can be installed in both ducted and non-ducted applications.
+It is available in two configurations, 13.5K BTU and 15K BTU, and can be installed in ducted and non-ducted applications.

 - Sleek and stylish